Finance Delivery Improvement

 Results

-2. Accelerated financial benefit – An additional $1 million in tax credits achieved during the six-week pilot
+2. Accelerated financial benefit — an additional $1 million in tax credits achieved during the six-week pilot.

 Approach